karmann-dm/gradle-versions-plugin/README.md

 ### Releases

 By default commits, listed in `master` branch are counted as release commits, otherwise - as snapshot commits.
 Release version consists of only `major`, `minor` and `patch` version components.
 For example version `2.4.12` can be considered as release version.
+In the release versioning strategy there is several ways to increase version elements.

 ### Snapshots